-What are your goals for 2022, and do you have the tools to achieve them?
+What are your goals for the year, and do you have the tools to achieve them?
 Press start and get in the game to level up because it’s time to do the most for your nonprofit organization.

 Unlocking Level 1: Staffing and Retention